FINANCIAL AID

 Here at Columbia, we understand that no matter how much you plan, changes can and do happen to your financial situation.
 We are happy to work with you, and we have amazingly generous donors who want to make Columbia a possibility for students.

-If you have explored other options like our scholarships & bursaries, government student loans and grants, and are still needing some financial help, please connect with Tara Walker.
-She will provide you with an application and will walk you through your next steps.
+If you have explored other options like our scholarships & bursaries, Canadian student loans and grants, and are still needing some financial help, please email Financial Aid.
+Our team will provide you with an application and will walk you through your next steps.

 Please note, you will be required to demonstrate your financial preparedness and previous avenues you’ve explored before we will make a decision.
 The number of awards and amount of funding varies depending on need.